inrupt/etl-tutorial/README.md

   yet defined in the Pod, the user could stipulate they wish to create these Pod-wide preferences based on current preferences they may have set.

-- Drive ETL process based on direct user input via the WebApp, to do things
+- Drive the ETL process based on direct user input via a WebApp, to do things
   like:
   - Manually enter credentials for pre-defined data sources.
   - Detect discrepancies in preferences between data sources (e.g., user has